Common Causes of Pedestrian Accidents in Arizona

 There are no excuses for impairment caused by alcohol when it comes to pedestrian accidents resulting from DUIs.
 The National Highway Safety Administration reports that upwards of 15% of pedestrian accidents in the U.S. are caused by people driving while under the influence of alcohol or another controlled substance.

-Brad Johnson Injury Law are experienced pedestrian accident attorneys in Phoenix & Avondale, experienced in helping those injured by others while walking retain their rights and be compensated for their injuries and suffering.
+Brad Johnson Injury Law has experienced pedestrian accident attorneys in Phoenix & Avondale, experienced in helping those injured by others while walking retain their rights and be compensated for their injuries and suffering.
 Our attorneys will aggressively fight for those who are dealing with medical issues because of a pedestrian injury.
-Call Petersen Johnson to schedule your consultation with one of our pedestrian injury attorneys today.
+Call Brad Johnson to schedule your consultation with one of our pedestrian injury attorneys today.